Intuitive Breastfeeding - A Stress-Free Introduction - Judes Family Skip to content

 How Long Should I Breastfeed My Child?

-Here too, the principle is: trust your intuition and listen to your needs.
+Here too, the principle is: trust your instincts and listen to your needs.
 How long a mother breastfeeds her child should be decided by these two alone.
 The WHO recommends breastfeeding due to its multiple health benefits for up to two years or longer.

 The Benefits of Breastfeeding